 During my second year in high school, my Dad decided he wanted to move to a small town in West Virginia where he had grown up.
 In my opinion, this was the worst thing he could have done.
 I was a teenager with many emotional scars.
 Now he was going to take me away from my home and friends.
 We would be moving to a small town, trying to make friends and fitting in with other teens that were going through their own difficult times as well.
 No one would understand the heartache that I was still carrying with me.
 This to me was a recipe for destruction—and that is exactly what happened.
 I ended up hanging around the wrong crowd and doing the things they did.
 Needless to say, my life took a downward spiral for two years.
 I did everything I could to try to escape this pain.
 Drinking was my escape, but it led me into other sin and trouble.
 I just didn’t fit in anywhere—not with my family, not with my peers, not with myself!
 I hated what I had become.

 Time went on, my daughter and I moved to Virginia, and I decided to get a part time job.
 I was drawn with an unexplainable urgency to apply for a job at one particular place.
-I did, and was eventually hired.
+I did and was eventually hired.
 Now I know it was the Lord leading me to that place, and I am so thankful for how the Lord worked it all out!
 My boss turned out to be a saved man that loved the Lord.
 He would often talk to us about the Lord and all that the Lord has done for him.
 He told us how God had changed his life and how we needed to trust in Jesus Christ and be saved.
-(Note: salvation, saved and born again are Biblical terms referring to the forgiveness of sins by God and the rescue of a person from the power and penalty of that sin.
-This is God’s requirement for everlasting life.)

 The day came when my dad died.
 This was the day that I had feared for so many years—but now things were different.
 In the midst of it all, I had a peace within that can only come from the Lord.
 My dad was saved, so I know that I will again one day be reunited with him in heaven.